SC rejects Maharashtra government plea to stay activist GN Saibaba’s acquittal in Maoist links case

 The bench also said that the “parameters of interference” with respect to acquittal orders were limited.

 “It’s a hard-earned acquittal,” the Supreme Court remarked.
 “How many years has the man spent in jail?”
-The top court, however, allowed the Maharashtra government to proceed with filing appeal against the March 5 order.
+The top court, however, allowed the Maharashtra government to proceed with filing an appeal against the March 5 order.

 Earlier acquittal